benchiverton/protseqspark/Dataset/README.md

 4. Add a new system environment variable named `SPARK_HOME` with value `C:\Spark`
 5. Add a new system environment variable named `HADOOP_HOME` with value `C:\Spark`
 6. Add `%SPARK_HOME%\bin` and `%HADOOP_HOME%\bin` to the systems 'Path' environment variable
-7. Optional - update logging level of Spark
+7. Optional - update logging level of Spark to `ERROR`
    1. Navigate to `C:\Spark\conf`
    2. Copy `log4j.properties.template` into the same directory
    3. Open `log4j.properties - Copy.template` and change all logging to `ERROR`